 |Waypoint Park January 2018||https://www.cob.org/photos/Services/CommunityPlanning/UrbanVillages/WaterfrontDistrict/DJI_0013.JPG||Waypoint Park January 2018||Waypoint Park, January 2018|

-The City of Bellingham is excited to break ground on two important projects that will provide public access and support the redevelopment of our waterfront district.
+The City of Bellingham is excited to continue progress on projects that provide public access and support the redevelopment of our historic waterfront district.
 The site, located west of downtown, has been in a state of transition from its long history as an active industrial site to a new mixed-use neighborhood.
 Over the past several years, the City of Bellingham and the Port of Bellingham have joined together to transform this vacant brownsfield site into a thriving urban neighborhood with a variety of housing, employment, institutional and recreational uses.

 "Our community is making investments that provide public access to our waterfront